jedrichards/twitreq/README.md

 This is a new library, so please bear in mind the following:

 - Requests with `POST` body data currently not supported.
 Coming soon.
+- Related to the point above, only tested with read-only GET requests.
 - Untested with streaming API calls, although may well work fine.
 - Only tested with requests authenticated as the app's Twitter user (i.e. the user associated with the app on https://dev.twitter.com), although may well work fine in other scenarios.